Ezequiel Tovar Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.81 team ERA that ranks sixth among all league pitching staffs.
+- The Braves' 3.78 team ERA ranks sixth among all league pitching staffs.

-- The Braves rank 12th in baseball in home runs allowed (74 total, 1.1 per game).
+- Braves pitchers combine to rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.